Refresh

 • Tor Browser is pre-configured to guarantee your anonymity.
 Do not modify the browser by adding plugins extensions, etc.

 • Do not open downloaded documents while online.
-DOC files and PDF in particular can betray your real IP when opening them.
+DOC and PDF files in particular can betray your real IP when they are opened.

-• Protect yourself fromattack the man-in-the-middle using a strong encryption while browsing the internet, sending emails, chatting, etc.
+• Protect yourself from man-in-the-middle attacks by using strong encryption while browsing the internet, sending emails, chatting, etc.